Calculator

 Calculate now

-Use this net-to-gross salary calculator to roughly estimate how much net salary remains from a monthly gross salary, or how much gross salary may be required to reach a target net amount.
+Roughly estimate how much net salary remains from a monthly gross salary, or how much gross salary may be required to reach a target net amount.
 This version is intentionally simplified and is best used for first estimates, salary comparisons, job applications and personal financial planning.

 Display currencyChoose the currency symbol for entered amounts and results.
 No exchange-rate conversion is applied.